lkdjiin/PHC-25/README.md

 ## Tools

 - k7: ruby script to build a `*.phc` from a `*.bas` and put it in `wine`.
+- asm2data: ruby script to «compile» a `*.asm` file into ready to insert basic lines.

 ## Notes